Ben Pinkelman: United States Sevens

-In 2019, Pinkelman started the year off strong securing Dream Team honors in the Hamilton, New Zealand leg of the 2018/2019 World Series by securing inclusion in his third Dream Team.
-Pinkelman's strong work again earned him Dream Team honors in Las Vegas, and led the Eagles to their second consecutive tournament win at home.
-Pinkelman's exceptional performance throughout the 2018/2019 season led the USA to a 2nd place finish for the overall series, their highest finish on the World Series ever, and garnered Pinkelman a 2018/2019 Season Dream Team selection confirming his status as one of the best rugby players in the world.
+In 2019, Pinkelman secured the Dream Team honors in the Hamilton, New Zealand leg of the 2018/2019 World Series.
+Pinkelman earned Dream Team honors again in Las Vegas.
+The team he played in, Eagles, won their second consecutive tournament at home.
+Pinkelman was garnered a 2018/2019 Season Dream Team selection.
 Pinkelman's Sevens World Series stats are here and more about his 2018/2019 season is here.

 Pinkelman sat out the first two tournaments of the 2018–20 Series as part of his recovery from the 2019 Rugby World Cup.
 He made an impact upon his return to the third and fourth legs of the Series in New Zealand and Australia, earning selection to the Dream Team for the 2020 Australia Sevens.

 Following his return to play in Premier Rugby Sevens, Pinkelman returned to the US roster for the first time since his retirement for the Olympic qualifier for Rugby Americas North.
 He played a pivotal role in the final against Canada, helping the US men secure their third consecutive Olympic berth.